Sepitus-exe/WKElementaryDark/README.md

 # WaniKani Elementary Dark

-A dark-themed css stylesheet for the wanikani.com domain:
+A dark-themed css stylesheet and styling platform for the wanikani.com domain.

 This stylesheet overrides the default WaniKani styling with a consistent set of dark colors.

 Elementary Dark also makes it easy for users to specify their own desired colors.

 Finally, Elementary Dark also makes it easy for script writers to specify their desired default colors as well as pick up a user's desired colors if they have the Elementary Dark theme loaded.